 The best resource I can recommend in this department is Long Tail Pro (starting at around $25 a month).
 It will allow you to scan the keyword landscape and pick the highest value keywords with the lowest competition.

 I can’t stress using a tool like this enough.
 It’s a key to all the success I had with my blog so far.

 Content is the currency of the blogging world.
 You need to produce, publish, and promote new articles if you want to build your traffic and income.

 In fact, you’ll need around 150 well-optimized articles on your blog to reach any significant amount of traffic (around 25,000 – 50,000 – depending on the keywords you select).

-The logic is simple – the more content you produce the more success you will have.
+The logic is simple – the more content you produce, the more success you will have.
 That’s why you need resources that will help you to produce better content faster.
-Some of the top tools for writing, editing, and content production are Grammarly, Hemingway Editor, Google Docs, Nuance Dragon.
+Some of the top tools for writing, editing, and content production are Grammarly, Edit Pad, Hemingway Editor, Google Docs, Nuance Dragon.

 I also wrote two articles on this topic and I recommend you check them out:

-As your blog starts growing, you’ll need more resources.
+As your blog grows, you’ll need more resources.
 I’m talking about content writers, editors, graphic designers, web developers, transcribers, video editors, and social media managers.

 There are also lots of apps you can use to manage your virtual workers and projects.
 The best ones are Asana, Basecamp, and Trello.